danielstaikov/Source-Control-Systems-lecture/README.md

 # Source-Control-Systems-lecture
-How to work whit Source Control Systems, Git And Github.
+How to work with Source Control Systems, Git And Github.
 Lecture, test and exercises